gooddltmdqls/OpenConfigEditor/README.md

 # OpenConfigEditor
-An easy way to edit plugin configuration without opening the configuration file.
+An easy way to edit plugin configuration in game.

+## Features
+* Ingame yaml config editor
+* Convenient GUI editor
+* Internal type wrapper
+* Can open other configuration file (like messages.yml)

 ## How to use
 1. Download the plugin.